empear-analytics/codescene-jenkins-plugin/README.md

 ## Changelog

+* 1.1.3
+ * Introduce a configuration option to mark builds as UNSTABLE rather than FAILED if a remote CodeScene analysis couldn't be performed.
 * 1.1.2
   * Add Biomarkers support to auto-detect files that seem to degrade in quality through issues introduced in a changeset - requires CodeScene version 2.4.0 or higher.
 * 1.1.1